About Our Dental Providers

 The fees charged by the dental office are based on the services provided.
 Payment is due at the time of your visit.
 The office participates in most insurance plans, including Medicaid.
 If extensive dental work is needed, the dentist will provide you with an estimate.
 If you need assistance with payment, a financial counselor will help you.

-If you have a dental emergency during regular hours (Monday through Friday from 8:30 a.m. to 5 p.m.), please call 315-448-5477 so we can see if we can work you into the schedule to be seen.
+If you are a current patient of St. Joseph's Hospital Health Center Dental Office and are experiencing a dental emergency during regular hours (Monday through Friday from 8:30 a.m. to 5 p.m.), please call 315-448-5477 so we can see if we can work you into the schedule to be seen.

-If you have an emergency when our office is closed, call 315-448-5111 and ask for the dental resident on call.
+If you are a current patient of St. Joseph's Hospital Health Center Dental Office and are experiencing an emergency when our office is closed, call 315-448-5111 and ask for the dental resident on call.
 A dental resident is on call 24 hours a day.
 It is important that you talk with one of our dentists before you come to the hospital.
 In case of severe trauma, report to the nearest emergency room and tell them you are a patient of St. Joseph's Hospital Health Center Dental Office.